 Consistent with this finding, an increased level of other siderophile elements such as Co, Ir, and Au support the presence of a significant meteoritic component.
 However, it is unknown if this exogenous FeNi-metal source can also explain the increased Mg content and the reduced concentration of refractory elements (e.g., Ca, Al, and Ti) observed in this angrite.
-Since a chondritic impactor would also have necessarily carried an O-isotopic composition close to that of the TFL, an alternate scenario was proposed by Gellissen et al. (2007) and then by Irving and Kuehner (2007) to account for the observed anomalous elemental abundances.
+Because a chondritic impactor would have necessarily carried an O-isotopic composition close to that of the TFL, an alternate scenario was proposed by Gellissen et al. (2007) and then by Irving and Kuehner (2007) to account for the observed anomalous elemental abundances.
 They suggest that a large impact onto the angrite parent body occurred, perhaps by an evolved iron object, which created a mixture of diverse lithologies from within the angrite target body.
-These diverse lithologies were then deeply buried where they underwent thermal metamorphism and annealing to produce the observed granulitic texture.
+These diverse lithologies which constitute NWA 2999 were then deeply buried (~120 cm based on depth profiles of 22Ne/21Ne ratios; Nakashima et al., 2018) where they underwent thermal metamorphism and annealing to produce the observed granulitic texture.
 The chemical composition of the NWA 2999 pairing group shows that it derives from a picritic source magma, which thereafter experienced further fractional melting, metamorphism, and annealing, along with incorporation of an exogenous metal component (Baghdadi et al., 2015).

 Northwest Africa 2999 preserves some unique metamorphic features (previously observed in some terrestrial metamorphic rocks) which initially were thought to reflect a decompression stage followed by rapid cooling.
 Investigators presumed that these events were initiated during an extensive multi-km-deep thrust faulting event on a large parent body, postulated by some to be Mercury (Irving et al., 2005).
 These metamorphic features include the presence of clinopyroxenespinel symplectites between plagioclase and olivine clasts (reflecting a decompression phase), and plagioclase coronas surrounding portions of spinel grains (reflecting a rapid cooling phase).